Fans Do Not Want Jana Na Dil Se Door To End; Here’s What Vikram Singh Chauhan Has To Say…

 Fans Start Online Drive #DontEndJNDSD.

 The fans are upset with the show going off air, as they won't be able to see their favourite jodi on small screen anymore.
-They had started an online drive #DontEndJNDSD.
+They have started an online drive #DontEndJNDSD.

 Vikram Singh Chauhan